 We buy window cleaners available from major supermarkets and use our laboratory for testing them.
-We also work out value for money of each product by unit value per 100mL.
+We also work out which products are the best value for money by unit value per 100mL, based on the price we paid at the time of testing.

 We also include a home remedy in our testing.
 Our home test is made up of 1 cup white vinegar and 1 cup of water.